apache/flink/docs/setup/building.md

 ---
-title: Build Flink from Source
+title: Building Flink from Source
-nav-parent_id: setup
+nav-parent_id: start
-nav-pos: 1
+nav-pos: 20
 ---
 <!--
 Licensed to the Apache Software Foundation (ASF) under one